Оyster mushroom disease with photo and descriptions of defects

 Table of Contents

-1. Bacterial lesions
+1. Bacterial spots or lesions

 - Moldy oyster mushrooms